Priomordial non-Gaussian features from DBI Galileon inflation: Introduction

 The plan of the paper is as follows.
-First we exhaustively study primordial non-Gaussian features from the third order perturbative action through the non-linear parameter $f_{NL}$ calculated from bispectrum (in non-local and equilateral limit configuration) including all possible scalar - tensor type of interactions in the different polarizing modes.
-Hence from the fourth order perturbative action we derive the expression for other two non-linear parameters $g_{NL}$ and $\tau_{NL}$ through trispectrum analysis.
-Finally, we have explicitly shown that the violation of the well known {\it Maldacena theorem} \cite{crem}, \cite{dan} (single field consistency relation obtained from bispectrum) and {\it standard Suyama-Yamaguchi relation} \cite{ken}, \cite{futa} (single field consistency relation obtained from trispectrum) in the squeezed limit configuration leading to the solution of the above mentioned {\it sensitivity problem} of non-Gaussian parameters.
+First we explore primordial non-Gaussian features from the third order action through the non-linear parameter $f_{NL}$ calculated from bispectrum (in equilateral limit configuration) including all possible scalar - tensor type of cross correlations in the different polarizing modes.
+Hence from the fourth order action we derive the expression for other two non-linear parameters $g_{NL}$ and $\tau_{NL}$ through trispectrum analysis considering the contribution from contact interaction, scalar and graviton exchange diagrams in the in-in picture.
+Finally, we explicitly derive the four point consistency relation from scalar and graviton exchange diagrams and also find a partial violation of {\it standard Suyama-Yamaguchi relation} \cite{ken,futa}.
+We also attempt to give some possible explanations for this violation.
+We end up with scanning the parameter space for non-Gaussianity and tensor-to-scalar ratio in the light of {\it Planck+WMAP9+high-L+BICEP2} data.